kundansinghdev/SecureAuthSystem/README.md

 ### 8. **Reset Password**
    - **Endpoint**: `POST http://localhost:9090/auth/reset-password`
-   - **Description**: Allows the user to reset their password using an OTP.
+   - **Description**: Allows the user to reset their password using a provided OTP.
    - **Request Body**:
      ```json
      {